formateli/trytond_rrhh/README.rst

 HR Module
 #########

-rrhh is a basic Human Resources module.
+rrhh is a basic Human Resources (HR) module for Tryton.

-    - Personal Information Management (PIM) system.
+* Personal Information Management (PIM) system.
-    - Company HR organization: Departments, positions, etc.
+* Company HR organisation: Departments, positions, etc.

 **RRHH** is the spanish abbreviation or acronym for *Recursos Humanos* (*Human Resources*).